Saadmairaj/tkmacosx/tkmacosx/README.md

   - `scrollbarwidth`: Set the width of scrollbar.
   - `mousewheel`: Set mousewheel scrolling.
-  - `avoidmousewheel`: Give widgets that also have mousewheel scrolling and is a child of SFrame this will configure widgets to support their mousewheel scrolling as well.
-For eg:- Text widget inside SFrame can have mousewheel scrolling as well as SFrame.
+  - `avoidmousewheel`: Give widgets that also have mousewheel scrolling and is a child widget of SFrame, this will configure widgets to support their mousewheel scrolling as well. *For eg: Text widget inside SFrame can have mousewheel scrolling as well as SFrame.*

 - **Usage:**